apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ```

-##### Block Upload with ByteBuffers: `fs.s3a.block.output.buffer=bytebuffer`
+##### <a href="s3a_block_output_bytebuffer"></a>Block Upload with ByteBuffers: `fs.s3a.block.output.buffer=bytebuffer`

 When `fs.s3a.block.output.buffer` is set to `bytebuffer`, all data is buffered
 in "Direct" ByteBuffers prior to upload.
-This *may* be faster than buffering to disk.
+This *may* be faster than buffering to disk,
+and, if disk space is small (for example, tiny EC2 VMs), there may not
+be much disk space to buffer with.

-These buffers are in the memory of the JVM, albeit not in the Java Heap itself.
+The ByteBuffers are created in the memory of the JVM, but not in the Java Heap itself.
 The amount of data which can be buffered is
-limited by the Jva runtime, the operating system, and, for YARN applications,
+limited by the Java runtime, the operating system, and, for YARN applications,
 the amount of memory requested for each container.

 The slower the write bandwidth to S3, the greater the risk of running out